How to Fly With a Large Dog

 Unfortunately, this means that any medium sized to large sized dogs like Huskies or Labradors are automatically ruled out.
 Besides smaller dogs being allowed to travel in the cabin, there are a few exceptions.

-A trained or certified support or service dog, accompanied by legitimate documentation, are occasionally allowed to travel with their owners in the cabin.
-Flights can be a stressful time for most people, and for those who require service dogs, it can be even moreso.
+A trained or certified support or service dog, accompanied by legitimate documentation, is occasionally allowed to travel with their owners in the cabin.
+Flights can be a stressful time for most people, and for those who require service dogs, it can be even more so.